-- s. thick thatch b door c. wattle

-- £ doub timber frame upright loans hearth (first)

-- logs for sitting or
+a. thick thatch b. door c. wattle d. daud e. timber frame upright loom hearth (fire) logs for sitting or

-In the Iron Age, these houses were sometimes rectangular and were often gathered in farming communities on hills.
+In the I ron Age, these houses were sometimes rectangular and were often gathered in farming communities on hills.
 These were known as 'hillforts'.

 Between 500 and 100 BC, many parts of Britain were dominated by hillforts.
-These settlements provided a home for hundreds, and later thousands, of people,
+These settlements provided a home for hundreds. and later thousands, of people.